Model checking of hyperproperties for high-level relational models

 \subsection{Modeling a CMS}

-Model \a{CMS} presented in Fig.~\ref{fig:easychair} is a possible specification of a CMS in our extended \tool{Alloy}, whose syntax is mostly conformant with regular \tool{Alloy}.
+The \a{CMS} model presented in Fig.~\ref{fig:easychair} is a possible specification of a CMS in our extended \tool{Alloy}, whose syntax is mostly conformant with regular \tool{Alloy}.
 In an \tool{Alloy} model, structure is introduced by the declaration of \emph{signatures} (keyword \a{sig})---defining the entities of the model---and \emph{fields} declared within signatures---representing the relationships between entities.
 In ll.~1--3, signatures are declared for the main entities of our model: reviewers, articles and decisions.
-During solving, these signatures are assigned abstract, uninterpreted, \textit{atoms} according to a scope defined by the user.
-For this model, the user will have to set a scope for reviewers and articles, since decisions are declared as an exact enumeration.
-Additionally, we introduce \a{one} distinguished reviewer, \a{Agent} (a sub-signature with multiplicity \a{one}), to define security properties in his perspective.
+During solving, signatures are assigned abstract, uninterpreted, \textit{atoms} according to a scope defined by the user.
+For this model, the user will have to set a scope for reviewers and articles, since decisions are declared as an exact enumeration signature.
+Additionally, we introduce a distinguished reviewer, \a{Agent} (a sub-signature with multiplicity \a{one}), to define security properties in his perspective.
 Signature \a{CMS} then encapsulates the content of a CMS: it \a{assigns} a set of articles to reviewers, registers \a{reviews} which are reviewer-proposed decisions for articles, and notifies final \a{decisions} made by the editor on articles.
 In \tool{Alloy}, fields encode relations with arbitrary arity and can have multiplicity constraints imposed.
 Declaring \a{assigns} (l.~6) within \a{CMS} with type \a{Reviewer some -> some Article} results in a ternary relation between \a{CMS}s, \a{Reviewer}s and \a{Article}s, with the additional constraints that there are no articles without reviewers nor reviewers without articles assigned (literally, for all \a{Reviewer}s there are \a{some} \a{Article}s in \a{assigns}, and vice-versa); in contrast, \a{reviews} (l.~7) is a quaternary relation between \a{CMS}s, \a{Article}s, \a{Reviewer}s and \a{Decision}s, where a reviewer submits at most one decision per article (\a{lone}).
 Our traces start at a point where articles have already been assigned to reviewers, so \a{assigns} is declared as a static relation (the default); in contrast, \a{reviews} and \a{decisions} will change as the systems progresses, and thus are declared as mutable (\a{var}), one of the temporal features introduced in \tool{Alloy 6}.
 This signature as a {\a{trace}}, making it prone to be quantified in a hyperproperty, as we shall see in the next section.